visualapproach/Volvo-melbus/README.md

 ## Schematics
 ![schematics](/schematics_melbus_hack.png)

+A picture of my circuit.
+I cut the audio GND cable after I took the picture, and put everything in a 3d-printed case.
 ![Image](/IMG_2056.png)

 A little teaser.
 If I manage to hack, or someone else tells me about the communication for SAT, there might be custom text in the display!